DIY Power Bank Circuit

 DIY Portable Power Bank Circuit to Charge Your Cell Phone

-Components required for Power Bank Circuit:
+Components Required for DIY Power Bank Circuit

 1. 18650 Lithium cell